IroiseStudio/nagini-ml-wizard/README.md

 # 🐍🧙 Nagini ML Wizard

 **Nagini ML Wizard** is an interactive, step-by-step Gradio app that guides you through the complete machine learning workflow.
-It is designed to feel like the classic “Windows 98 wizards,” but for data science — helping users explore datasets, train models, and make predictions without writing code.

 ---